jpf-x/fortdb/README.md

 ### Initializing

-In your Fortran program, you must first call the file handler by typing
+In your Fortran program, if you want to use the automated file handler (so that you don't have to supply your own file unit numbers) you must first initialize the file handler by typing

 ```
 use fortdb